oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * is able to execute both steps from section [sec](#retrieving-rules) separately.
 * uses a program-specific HTTP User Agent, e.g. consisting of the name and version of the program.

-> A tool MAY implement an option to store CSAF documents that fail any of the steps in section [sec](#retrieving-csaf-documents)
+> A tool MAY implement an option to store CSAF documents that fail any of the steps in section [sec](#retrieving-csaf-documents).
 -------